apache/druid/docs/querying/tips-good-queries.md

 - selects from a single table
 - groups by low cardinality columns
 - filters on both dimensions and time
-- orders by a dimension and a measure.
+- orders by a dimension and a measure
 - includes a limit

 ```